About Dr. Baldev Sanghera

 My Professional Journey

-My career in medicine has spanned 25 years in multiple settings, including community practice, long-term care, obstetrics and caring for patients in hospital, alongside FPs, hospitalists, and specialists.
-This experience has given me broad exposure and built an appreciation for the systemic issues affecting physicians in all patient care settings.
+My career in medicine has spanned 28 years across multiple settings, including community practice, long-term care, obstetrics, and caring for patients in hospital—working alongside FPs, hospitalists, and specialists.
+This experience has given me broad exposure to the systemic issues that affect every physician in every patient care setting.

 Leadership

-I am the Medical Director of PrimeCare MedicalEdmonds UPCC, and the Edmonds PCN, and formerly Burnaby Covid Testing and Assessment Site and New Canadian Clinic.
-The Edmonds UPCC is the only physician operated UPCC model in the province.
-It was important to me that stakeholders see this UPCC as an example and strength of physicians in this space.
-I listened to my colleagues and participated in negotiations that allowed community FPs to staff the clinic rotation and ensure the clinic was purposely built into the Burnaby PCN.
-The principal of this UPCC is to always support longitudinal care while providing needed urgent episodic care.
-Its function is to support community practices, not to compete with them.
-The best place for a patient to seek care is with their longitudinal primary care provider and I ensure that our operations support this principle.
+I listened to my colleagues and participated in negotiations that allowed community FPs to staff the clinic rotation and ensured the clinic was purposefully built into the Burnaby PCN.
+The principle of this UPCC is to always support longitudinal care while providing needed urgent, episodic care.
+Its role is to support community practices, not to compete with them.
+The best place for a patient to seek care is with their longitudinal primary care provider, and I ensure our operations support that principle.
 This UPCC is open 365 days a year through the support of the physician community.

 Collaboration